During our first couple of weeks of homeschooling, we had one of the best cases of learning-by-happenstance I could imagine.

 If you’re not entirely familiar with the Phantom of the Opera plot, Wikipedia offers one of the best summaries out there of not only the Gaston Leroux novel, but also how it compares and contrasts with some of the modern renditions.

-We have a battered copy of the novel, and while Sarah hasn’t made it the whole way through, I have read it in its entirety a few times, and Sarah’s cherry-picked some of the best parts!
+We have a battered copy of the novel, and while Ashar hasn’t made it the whole way through, I have read it in its entirety a few times, and Ashar’s cherry-picked some of the best parts!

 There are also any number of what I loosely lump into the category of “retellings,” “adaptations” and “sequels.”
 All I’ll say here is… there’s a reason I’m not linking to any!
 I’m sure there are some that are interesting, especially to real aficionados, but most I’ve found to be just weird for the sake of being weird!

-(Even better description: Sarah asked Chris for a plot summary of the sequel, which he described to her, and she goes… “That’s messed up.
+(Even better description: Ashar asked Chris for a plot summary of the sequel, which he described to her, and she goes… “That’s messed up.
 It will end poorly.”
 There you go.)

 Phantom of the Opera movies, CDs and live performances

-Our dream is to take Sarah to see a live performance, hopefully on Broadway, within the next two years.
+Our dream is to take Ashar to see a live performance, hopefully on Broadway, within the next two years.
 (She’s campaigning for London, but, uh… that’s probably a bit unrealistic.)